Skip to content

 Currently, although this may change in some localities, strippers are considered independent contractors not employees and will receive a 1099 reporting your earnings at the end of the year.
 You are typically not required to work every day at one club however; some clubs may require a minimum number of days of work during which, you set your own hours.

-Strippers have several ways of making money at a club.
 First, is the money made on stage.
 You dance and people tip you while you dance.
-You may also make money selling doing lap dances to individual patrons at a set rate plus tips.
+You may also make money selling doing lap dances to individual patrons which will require body contact with patrons at a set rate plus tips.
 Or the club you work at may have a VIP room for a more private experience between you and your patron which also typically starts at a set rate with tipping on top of that rate.

 Strippers who develop ongoing professional relationships with their patrons may also receive gifts of money or other items of value simply because the patron wanted to gift them.